RIOT-OS/RIOT/doc/doxygen/src/flashing.md

 Passing `MOST_RECENT_PORT=1` as environment variable or as parameter to make will result in the most recently connected board being preferred over the default PORT for the selected board.

+For some boards `TTY_BOARD_FILTER` is provided, which filters TTYs e.g. by vendor or model to only considered TTYs that actually may belong to the selected board.
+E.g. for Nucleo boards this is `--model 'STM32 STLink'`, as they all use an integrated STLink as programmer.
+As long as only one TTY is provided from an STLink, this will reliably select the correct TTY for an Nucleo regardless of which TTY was most recently connected.